Finding Safe Spaces

 The training has the following aims:

-- to understand how LGBT+ people can become homeless and end up without a safe space;
+- to understand how LGBTQ+ people can become homeless and end up without a safe space;

-- to be clear on the experiences of LGBT+ people when they are rough sleeping;
+- to be clear on the experiences of LGBTQ+ people when they are rough sleeping;

 - to gain awareness on the global impact of homo/bi/transphobia and how this relates to the practice of suggesting a reconnection to country of origin;

-- to learn the types of places where LGBT+ people go when they are street homeless;
+- to learn the types of places where LGBTQ+ people go when they are street homeless;

-- to learn about the needs relating to LGBT+ rough sleepers;
+- to learn about the needs relating to LGBTQ+ rough sleepers;

 - to develop knowledge on why it is important to ask about sexual orientation and gender identity, and how to ask;

-- to have insight into local and national LGBT+ services who can offer support.
+- to have insight into local and national LGBTQ+ services who can offer support.

 One Small Step

-The project provided older LGBT+ people with assistance in their own homes through a service that recognised that being safe and able to trust an organisation is an important issue for older LGBT+ people.
+The project provided older LGBTQ+ people with assistance in their own homes through a service that recognised that being safe and able to trust an organisation is an important issue for older LGBTQ+ people.

 At the same time, we also recognised that volunteers might not be able to either volunteer at the same time every week, or be able to provide a set number of volunteering hours every week.
 We wanted the project to fit into their volunteering availability, rather than setting up prescriptive terms and conditions of engagement.

-The project resulted in positive feedback from clients and volunteers, as well as a number of partnerships with LGBT+ and other organisations, as well as Dundee University.
+The project resulted in positive feedback from clients and volunteers, as well as a number of partnerships with LGBTQ+ and other organisations, as well as Dundee University.

 We were unable to continue with the project because of funding, but would welcome the opportunity to speak with potential partners about building from our experiences and developing the initiative further.